 The We-Vibe Melt is marketed as being easier to use during penis-in-vagina sex.
 As someone who has a hard time getting a good seal from pressure wave toys to begin with—sitting totally still with the toy in my hand and my legs closed—I’m befuddled when I try to imagine myself keeping the Satisfyer Pro 2 situated amidst the motion of penetrative sex.
+Talk about discomfort.

 Melt, though, is smaller.
 And especially, Melt is better for sex because the end of the head is the end of the whole toy.
 There’s nothing emerging beyond that to hit your partner’s dick if the angle of penetration changes suddenly.